morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 Note: Some distros compress firmware files.
 The compressed firmware files will have the same filename but will end with `.zst`. `.xz` or `.gz`.
 Instructions for how to handle this are in each section below.

-Note: Make sure the drivers are owned by root after moving them to the correct directory before rebooting.
+Note: Make sure the firmware files are owned by root after moving them to the correct directory before rebooting.

 -----